TERREMEMBER/znbase/docs/content/v1.3/quick-start/kubernetes/create-local-cluster.md

 ### 5.1 Overview and master status

 The yb-master-0 home page shows that we have a cluster (aka a Universe) with `Replication Factor` of 1 and `Num Nodes (TServers)` as 1.
 The `Num User Tables` is 0 since there are no user tables created yet.
-YugabyteDB version is also shown for your reference.
+ZNbaseDB version is also shown for your reference.

 ![master-home](/images/admin/master-home-kubernetes-rf1.png)